 1. Stop badmouthing women you don't know.
 The next time you see a woman on the street that you would like to take a picture of, post on facebook or twitter, and read what mean comments your friends have to say….don’t.
 Instead, look for another woman and pay her a compliment.

-2. If the title of an article portrays a woman in a disparaging way or compares one women's outfit, body type, or hairstyle to another, DON’T CLICK ON IT.
+2. Don't fall for click bait.
+If the title of an article portrays a woman in a disparaging way or compares one women's outfit, body type, or hairstyle to another, DON’T CLICK ON IT.
 Companies make money off of the links you click on.
 Another option… in place of spending ten minutes on a social media site, spend ten minutes writing an email to the author or editor.

-4. Have a daughter, goddaughter, or niece?
+4. Celebrate women and girls.
+Have a daughter, goddaughter, or niece?
 Tell them how proud you are of them and celebrate their talents as often as you can.

-5. Share positive stories of women instead of the ones about who cheated, who got kicked off of what reality show, or who is going through a foreclosure.
+5. Share the good stuff.
+Share positive stories of women instead of the ones about who cheated, who got kicked off of what reality show, or who is going through a foreclosure.
 Text them, tweet them, or post them on facebook.